kalvin2021/ltdz-dsp/README.md

 Checking the actual pin numbering will reduce the amount of frustration experienced while trying to get the firmware update completed successfully.

+Use only the following ST-Link V2 signals: GND, SWDIO and SWDCLK.

+**WARNING: DO NOT CONNECT THE +3V3 OR +5V SIGNALS BETWEEN LTDZ AND THE ST-LINK V2 DONGLE!**

+Otherwise you will most probably damage your LTDZ or ST-Link V2 dongle.

 This project has been tested with ST-Link V2 version 1.7.0.
 Any other recent ST-Link V2 tool version should work ok.